tyataessence/tyataessence.github.io/_posts/insights/2025-09-26-key-insights-palpasa-cafe.md

 ---

-# 🌟 Palpasa Café, By Narayan Wagle

----

 ## <span style="color:#1E90FF">1.
 Art and Creativity</span>

 - Siddhartha’s sketches of villages and landscapes during the civil unrest, show how art becomes a refuge for him, and a way to process what he sees.
 Art is a form of **self-expression and healing**, even amidst chaos.